biglotteryfund/blf-alpha/controllers/apply/awards-for-all/docs/schema.md

-# Awards for All: Schema
+# Apply for funding under £10,000: Schema

-The following documents the data schema for Awards for All applications when submitted to Salesforce.
+The following documents the data schema for applications for funding under £10,000 when submitted to Salesforce.

 ## Changelog